-Element Purpose Restrictions Syntax column Name of a column in the table specified by the participant.
+Element Purpose Restrictions Syntax column Name of a column in the table that is specified by the participant.
+The replication key columns must be included.
 The column must exist.
 "Long Identifiers" on page A-3 database Name of the database that includes the table to be replicated.
 The database server must be registered with Enterprise Replication.
 "Long Identifiers" on page A-3 owner User ID of the owner of the table to be replicated.
 "Long Identifiers" on page A-3 server_group Name of the database server group that includes the server to connect to.
-The database server group name must be the name of an existing Enterprise Replication server group in SQLHOSTS and must be used only once in the same replicate.
+The database server group name must be the name of an existing Enterprise Replication server group in the sqlhosts information and must be used only once in the same replicate.
 "Long Identifiers" on page A-3 table Name of the table to be replicated.
+Must be the same table name in the participant and participant modifier.
 The table must be an actual table.
 It cannot be a synonym or a view.
 "Long Identifiers" on page A-3 WHERE_Clause Clause that specifies a subset of table rows to be replicated.
-WHERE clause syntax
+Can include opaque user-defined types that are always stored in row.
+Cannot contain a column of a TimeSeries data type.
+WHERE clause of SELECT